 Does your bathroom have an outdated tub and shower?
 We certainly do (straight from 1973!).
-Even on the smallest budget, you can make changes that will greatly improve the look of your bathroom.
-With these easy solutions, you can update your old shower and tub on a budget.
+Even on the smallest budget, you can make home improvement changes that will greatly improve the look of your bathroom.
+With these easy solutions, you can update your shower and tub on a budget.

 I’ve had good luck using “cling” toilet bowl cleaner with bleach on the caulk to kill the mildew.
 You’d be surprised at the improvement that comes with a really good cleaning!

 One great way to address an outdated shower and tub is to paint the walls in a contrasting color.
 For example, if your tub and shower are pale yellow, paint the walls a medium shade of blue.